grofers/Squircles/README.md

 * No corners `noCorners`
 * All corners `allCorners`

-If you have any feedbacks or suggestions, feel free to contact us as `ios@grofers.com`
+If you have any feedback or suggestions, please raise an issue or pull request.